Joao4569/be-centered/README.md

   - Desktops, large screens: 1025px — 1200px
   - Extra large screens, TV: 1201px and more
 - Used Google dev tools for previewing and testing new concepts for media query design as well as UX aspects.
-- Found bug with loading first image to README.md, file path incorrect.
+- Found bug with loading first image to README.md, file path incorrect - **Resolved**, found error in file path.

 ### Validator Testing